bashonly/yt-dlp-TwitterLogin/README.md

 This plugin has been made obsolete by [yt-dlp version 2023.06.08.184733](https://github.com/yt-dlp/yt-dlp-nightly-builds/releases/tag/2023.06.08.184733), [commit d1795f4](https://github.com/yt-dlp/yt-dlp/commit/d1795f4a6af99c976c9d3ea2dabe5cf4f8965d3c)

-**Support for Twitter login has now been added in yt-dlp master.
-As such, this plugin will no longer be updated.**
+**Support for Twitter login has now been added in yt-dlp.
+As such, this plugin will no longer be updated, and it has been disabled for yt-dlp versions where it is obsolete**

 Run `yt-dlp --update-to nightly` or install the master branch.